6 Ideas to Keep Your Warehouse Clean

 1. Create regular cleaning goals.

 It’s much easier to keep a facility clean than it is to do a massive cleaning (which will quickly become dirty again once complete).
-Assign cleaning tasks based on need to daily, weekly, monthly, or quarterly rotation.
+Assign cleaning tasks based on need to daily, weekly, monthly or quarterly rotation.
 Create documentation and calendar items for these tasks.
 For instance, floors should be swept daily.
-During that sweep, slick spots, damage, and other problems can be spotted.
+During that sweep, you can spot slick spots, damage and other problems.
 Racks could be scheduled for dusting on a monthly basis.
 Critical areas like shipping doors or work cells could require a daily regimen to ensure a clean appearance and safe operation.

 2. Empty your garbage bins regularly.